 UAE: A Global Hub for Innovation

 The UAE is taking an innovative approach to address 21st century challenges.
 In fact, the UAE is the number one environment for innovation in the Arab World, according to the 2018 Global Innovation Index – the fourth straight year it has held that distinction.
 The country’s National Innovation Strategy encourages new thinking and groundbreaking solutions in seven priority sectors: renewable and clean energy, transportation, technology, education, health, water and space.
 UAE youth are playing a leading role in driving innovation.
 The UAE’s Minister of State for Advanced Sciences Sara Al Amiri and Minister of State for Artificial Intelligence Omar Al Olama – both in their 20s and 30s – have mandates that focus in particular on advances in science and engineering.

 From aerospace to defense to high-tech, innovative UAE-US partnerships are helping drive growth and development in both countries.
-In June 2016, NASA and the UAE Space Agency and NASA signed a letter of intent to cooperate on manned space exploration.
+In July 2018, the UAE Space Agency and NASA signed a letter of intent to cooperate on manned space exploration.
 And in September 2019, Hazza Al Mansouri will become the first Emirati astronaut in space and the first Arab astronaut to reach the International Space Station (ISS).
 Lockheed Martin’s Center For Innovation And Security Solutions in Abu Dhabi facilitates public-private partnerships and provides trainings for Emirati youth.
-And Mubadala-owned semiconductor maker GlobalFoundries, which employs more than 7,000 Americans in the Northeast US, manufactures crucial technology used in computers and mobile devices.
+And Mubadala-owned semiconductor maker GlobalFoundries, which employs nearly 3,000 people in Upstate New York, manufactures crucial technology used in computers and mobile devices.